oeed/CraftOS-Standards/terminology.md

 #### 3.2.
 Library

 A library is a file containing Lua (or otherwise) that can be loaded by CraftOS (or otherwise) and used for code reusal.
-Do not the difference between an API and a library.
+Do note the difference between an API and a library.

 #### 3.3.
 Resource